SpaghetMeNot/Documentation-Home/docs/index.md

-# Welcome to MkDocs
+# Welcome to my home
+My name is hello there

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+For full documentation visit my face

 ## Commands